improbable-research/keanu/README.md

 ## Development

+#### Annotations

 We use [Lombok](https://projectlombok.org/) annotations, which you will need to enable in your IDE.

 For IntelliJ:
  - Install the [Lombok plugin](https://plugins.jetbrains.com/plugin/6317-lombok-plugin)
  - Settings > Build, Execution, Deployment > Compiler > Annotation Processors - Enable annotation processing

+#### Formatting

+We use [Spotless](https://github.com/diffplug/spotless/tree/master/plugin-gradle) to automatically enforce some basic code style checks.
+If your build fails due to a formatting issue, simply run `./gradlew spotlessApply` and commit the changes.

 ## Hiring